click on photo to go back...

 Eventually the slight, pop-eyed, ever-grinning Quillan established himself in breezy "collegiate" roles.

 Quillan's absence from Sennett was brief, as he made a return only a few months later, suggesting no lingering animosity.
 By this time, the Day series had concluded, and Sennett, seeking someone to step into the slapstick shoes recently vacated by Harry Langdon, saw potential in Quillan.
-In shorts like Catalina, Here I Come (April 1927), and The College Kiddo (Aug 1927), Quillan appears to be emulating Langdon's prolonged gazes and peculiar, fluttery movements.
-Fortunately, this Langdon-esque role was short-lived, as Quillan also took on roles in classics like Love in a Police Station (Dec 1927), a Sennett satire featuring his iconic Keystone Kops.
+In shorts like Catalina, Here I Come (Pathé, April 17.
+1927), and The College Kiddo (Pathé, Aug 7.
+1927), Quillan appears to be emulating Langdon's prolonged gazes and peculiar, fluttery movements.
+Fortunately, this Langdon-esque role was short-lived, as Quillan also took on roles in classics like Love in a Police Station (Pathé, Dec 25.
+1927), a Sennett satire featuring his iconic Keystone Kops.
 (8) The new Kops were Andy Clyde, Barney Hollum, William Armstrong and Tiny Ward, with Eddie Quillan as traffic Kop.

 Madeline as the waitress and Eddie as the cook in "Catalina, Here I Come" (April 1927)In "Love in a Police Station" (Dec 1927), Sennett revived his iconic Keystone Kops.
 Eddie, seen here with Madeline Hurlock, played a traffic Kop a job which didn't exist when the previous Keystone Kops were around!

-Above left: Madeline as the waitress and Eddie as the cook in Catalina, Here I Come (April 1927)
+Above left: Madeline as the waitress and Eddie as the cook in Catalina, Here I Come (Pathé, April 17.
+1927).

 Above right:

-In Love in a Police Station (Dec 1927), Sennett revived his iconic Keystone Kops.
+In Love in a Police Station (Pathé, Dec 25.
+1927), Sennett revived his iconic Keystone Kops.
 Eddie, seen here with Madeline Hurlock, played a traffic Kop a job which didn't exist when the previous Keystone Kops were around!

-The Bull Fighter (Nov 1927) would be the last film Quillan would make for Mack Sennett.
-In June Quillan filed suit against Sennett to enjoin Sennett from preventing him from working for other producers, claiming that his contract of November 7, 1925, was invalid because he was a minor at the time he signed it (though Quillan was over 18 at the time of signing).
+The Bull Fighter (Pathé, Nov 27.
+1927) would be the last film Quillan would make for Mack Sennett.
+In June Quillan filed suit against Sennett to enjoin Sennett from preventing him from working for other producers, claiming that his contract of November 7.
+1925, was invalid because he was a minor at the time he signed it (though Quillan was over 18 at the time of signing).
 The dispute was settled out of court and the two reportedly parted as friends.
 Quillan went off to make shorts for Educational, then starring features.
 (4)

 Eddie Quillan and family in "A Little Bit of Everything" (1928), Vitaphone Variety

-Boven: Eddie Quillan and family in A Little Bit of Everything (1928)
+Boven: Eddie Quillan and family in A Little Bit of Everything (Warner Bros Vitaphone Variety, July 1.
+1928)

 Quillan began to freelance.
-He starred in the A Little Bit of Everything (1928), notable because it featured his siblings Marie, Thomas ("Buster"), Joseph, and John in starring roles.
+He starred in the A Little Bit of Everything (Warner Bros Vitaphone Variety, July 1.
+1928), notable because it featured his siblings Marie, Thomas ("Buster"), Joseph, and John in starring roles.
 This 8 minutes long karaoke version of the hit song "Little Bit of Everything"' contained karaoke backing track with on-screen scrolling lyrics.
 Basically it recreated an earlier vaudeville act by the family (2 songs).

-Quillan made his first major feature-film appearance when he co-starred in Cecil B. DeMille's The Godless Girl (Mar 1928).
+Quillan made his first major feature-film appearance when he co-starred in Cecil B. DeMille's The Godless Girl (Pathé, Mar 31.
+1928 for the version with sound).
 One of DeMille's best works - it betrays itself only in a couple of weak romantic interludes, and in the overwrought playing, particularly of Noah Beery as the sadistic head guard.
 It opens at a high school, where Judy (Lina Basquette) addresses a meeting of the Godless Society.
 Judy's love for Bob Hathaway (George Duryea), doesn't protect her when he leads a storm troop to break up the meeting.
 Her pal "Goat" (Eddie Quillan) is beaten up, and a girl is killed when she falls from the top floor.
 Sent to reform school the youngsters discover how swift brutal punishment can be.
 When stepping out of line in the washroom the head guard turns a very painful fire hose on them.
 Quillan remonstrating with Beery and being knocked down, he bounced straight off the water-soaked floor.
 It transpired that electric cables for the lights were lying in the water, and he had received a violent shock.

 Eddie Quillan & Lina Basquette in "The Godless Girl" (1928)Quillan (right) with Carole Lombard (left) and Bessie Barriscale (middle) in "Show Folks" (1928)